Birks Review

 Birks is a luxury store with 95 stores nationwide, but have relatively few choices of ring style; meaning customers have limited choices for the ring style that fits their taste.

-Despite Birks not showing diamond cut grading on their website, it is a positive that they provide GIA grading reports with their diamonds.
+It is a positive that they provide GIA grading reports with their diamonds and that all diamonds are ‘excellent’ cut grade.
 Their customer service policies are also good, with a 30 day return policy that is much better than many other jewellers.

 However, the high prices means that it just doesn’t make sense to buy from Birks.
 I recommend that you save a large amount of money when buying your ring and visit my recommended retailer instead.
 You’ll get a high quality diamond at a significantly lower price.